shield-h2020/trust-monitor/README.md

 mw_as=# select uuid_hex from mw_hosts;
 ```

+The `uuid_host` parameter must be set as `hostName` of the CIT host when
+registering it.

 ## Connect the TM to the HPE switch attestation framework

 *N.B:* This section refers to the Docker-based deployment.